+Matt Wolfinger is a data reporter and graduate of Northeastern University's journalism master's program.
+While there, he mastered multiple coding languages and libraries to become a fierce competitor in the industry.
 At Denver Business Journal, Matt was the newsroom's sole data reporter and covered the cannabis beat.
-In Boston, they conducted on-the-ground reporting at protests against union-busting.
-Their reporting on protests organized by Starbucks and other local baristas was featured in Best of SNO.
+In Boston, they continue to conduct on-the-ground reporting at protests.
 His writing has appeared in Denver Business Journal, ConsumerAffairs, Working Mass, The Scope, and more.

 Writing